Submit Your Manuscript Excerpt

 Can I submit a rough draft?

 No. Please polish your excerpt as much as you can.
-You don't have to have it edited — but the better the submission, the better the chance of it getting accepted.
+You don't have to have it edited yet — but the better the submission, the better the chance of it getting accepted.

 Do I have to have my manuscript edited before I submit it?